iloeng/Learning-Notes/source/CodeReading/Flask/Flask-0.4/src/docs/quickstart.rst

 To flash a message use the :func:`~flask.flash` method, to get hold of the messages you can use :func:`~flask.get_flashed_messages` which is also available in the templates.
-Check out the :ref:`message-flashing-pattern` for a full example.
+Check out the :ref:`message-flashing-pattern-0.4` for a full example.

 Logging